bitzesty/trade-tariff-backend/README.md

 # TradeTariffBackend

+The API back-end for:

-The API backend for TradeTariffFrontend application
+* TradeTariffFrontend application
+* TradeTariffAdmin application

+## Setup

-## If using gov.uk development puppet repo
+### If using the GOV.UK development Vagrant VM

-Ensure that you have pulled the latest version of the development repo.
+Ensure that you have pulled the latest version of the puppet repo.

-Run the bootstrap command.
+Run the bootstrap command `govuk_puppet`.

-## Dependencies (OS X using Homebrew)
+### Dependencies (OS X using Homebrew)

 1. ElasticSearch & MySQL